-You may have heard the abbreviation CSR tossed around in your workplace, amongst friends and in social gatherings, but you have not stopped to think about the meaning or its significance.
+You may have heard the abbreviation CSR tossed around in your workplace, amongst friends, and at social gatherings, but you have not stopped to think about its meaning or significance.

-Maybe you have been part of the planning committee, but it was just a means to getting an excellent appraisal at the end of the year or ticking off on a deliverable.
+Maybe you have been part of the planning committee, but it was just a means to get an excellent appraisal at the end of the year or tick off on a deliverable.

 Great companies like Google and Nike are no strangers to this concept.
-Whether in the workplace, concerning the environment, or charitable giving, big organizations are at the forefront of impacting the world.
+Whether in the workplace, concerning the environment, or charitable giving, big organisations are at the forefront of impacting the world.

 Recommended Post: 5 Corporate Event Ideas that Will Get Your Employees Buzzing